collective/collective.depositbox/README.txt

 It adds one deposit box on the context.
 This may be fine for your use case, but maybe you want something else.
 So here are a few ideas.

-- Look in config.py for some settings you could easily override in a monkey patch.
+- Look in ``config.py`` for some settings you could easily override in a monkey patch.

+- Maybe replace the random ``id_generator`` using a monkey patch if you don't like the secrets that are generated.
+Secrets are currently 8 characters from the lowercase alphabet or digits.
+We avoid accidentally creating (swear) words by excluding vowels, and avoid further confusion by excluding 0 and 1.
+8 characters sampled from these 28 characters give 125 billion possible results.
+That is enough for 1 random key every second for almost 4000 years.
+If you want some uuid thingie instead that is fine.
+I like that the secret is short so that you can safely include it as part of a url in an email without making the link too long, which can lead to problems in some email programs.

 - You could register your own adapter that inherits from ``BoxAdapter``.
 You can then override ``ANNO_KEY`` so you can store